 Stuffed Lobster Tails

-Seafood-Stuffed Lobster Tails with a champagne butter sauce will dazzle your holiday dinner guests.
+Seafood-Stuffed Lobster Tails with champagne butter sauce will dazzle your dinner guests.
 This recipe makes an elegant and fancy meal that's super easy to prepare.
-And yes, lobster tails are expensive, but the holidays are all about making guests feel special — this sensational seafood dinner most certainly will do just that.
+And yes, lobster tails are expensive, but special occasions are all about making guests feel pampered — this sensational seafood dinner most certainly will do just that.

 FOR THE LOBSTER, PREPARE:

 Lobster tails are flash frozen at sea.
 To thaw, leave them in the fridge overnight or run cold water over them for about an hour.

 For the lobster, prepare tails by cutting down both sides of the belly (not through the meat) to the fan.
 Remove meat, devein, and cut into 1-inch chunks; reserve the shells.

 Preheat oven to 400°.
 Place a rack on a foil-lined baking sheet.

 Melt 4 Tbsp. butter in a large sauté pan over medium heat.
 Stir in lobster meat, shrimp, and lemon juice; cook until seafood starts to turn pink.
 Add chives, zest, and cayenne.